repsajjj/Littafin/readme.md

 This app make it possible to store all your books by scanning the barcode

-## Requirements
+## Minimum requirements
-- Android phone with API 21
+- Android phone with Android 5.0

 ## Run the program
 1. Copy the apk file (Littafin\app\build\outputs\apk\debug) to your Android phone